-Applications are invited for the subscription of the Class A-1 Bonds at the Issue Price on the terms and conditions set out below.
+Applications are invited for the subscription of the Class A-1 Bonds and the Class B Bonds at the Issue Price on the terms and conditions set out below.

+Investors applying for:

-Investors applying for the Class A-1 Bonds are required to pay \$\$1,000 for each board lot of Class A-1 Bonds applied for (at \$\$1 per \$\$1 in principal amount of the Class A-1 Bonds), subject to the minimum application amount described below and to a refund of the full amount or, as the case may be, the balance of the application moneys (in each case without interest or any share of revenue or other benefit arising therefrom and without any right or claim against the Issuer or the Lead Managers and Underwriters) (i) where the application is invalid or unsuccessful, or is rejected or accepted in part only or rejected in full for any reason whatsoever, or (ii) if the Offer does not proceed for any reason.
+- (i) the Class A-1 Bonds (in both the Class A-1 Public Offer and the Class A-1 Placement) are required to pay S\$1,000 for each board lot of Class A-1 Bonds applied for (at S\$1 per S\$1 in principal amount of the Class A-1 Bonds); - (ii) the Class B Bonds in the Class B Public Offer will pay in Singapore Dollars at the Fixed USD:SGD Exchange Rate and are required to pay S\$1,386.60 for each board lot of Class B Bonds applied for (at S\$1.3866 per US\$1 in principal amount of the Class B Bonds); and - (iii) the Class B Bonds in the Class B Placement are required to pay US\$1,000 for each board lot of Class B Bonds applied for (at US\$1 per US\$1 in principal amount of the Class B Bonds), in each case subject to the minimum application amount described below and to a refund of the full amount or, as the case may be, the balance of the application moneys (in each case without interest or any share of revenue or other benefit arising therefrom and without any right or claim against the Issuer or the Lead Managers and Underwriters) (i) where the application is invalid or unsuccessful, or is rejected or accepted in part only or rejected in full for any reason whatsoever, or (ii) if the Offer does not proceed for any reason.